sriharshams/amazon-forecast-snowflake/README.md

-This project requires **Python 3.6** and the following Python libraries installed:
+This use case requires **Python 3.6** and the following Python libraries installed:

 - [Pandas](http://pandas.pydata.org)
 - [matplotlib](http://matplotlib.org/)